jamesrathmell/slshistory/README.md

 The project repository contains the following files.

 * **Bulletins.** PDFs of all bulletins 1899-1998.
 111 files.
-  * **Students** Pages from each bulletin that lists prior year’s class of students.
-Note that these are named according to the bulletin from which they came (so 1930-1931 provides a list of students from the 1929-1930 academic year).
-Some bulletins provide summary statistics, e.g. undergraduate/graduate law students, number of students matriculating from different undergraduate universities.
+  * **Students** Pages from each bulletin that lists information about students.
+Files are named according to the bulletin they came from, rather than which class is listed.
+Most bulletins list the students’ prior degrees and geographic origin, and most also provide summary statistics, e.g. undergraduate/graduate law students or number of students matriculating from different undergraduate universities.
+Note: The first bulletin to list students was for academic year 1901-1902.
+From 1901 to 1965 and from 1972 to 1984 (except 1981-1982), the bulletins list the prior year’s students.
+From 1965 to 1972 and for 1981-1982, the bulletins list the current year’s students.
+From 1985 to 1998, only summary statistics are provided.
 * **Project.** Deliverables on the project to date.
 See “Progress to Date” section for details on these files.
   * **Documents.** High-level summaries of information contained in bulletins.
 Compiled by Sarah Wilson.